How to Set Up Chrome Browser in Kiosk Mode on Android Devices

 Step 7: Configure the home screen and notification settings

-After selecting Chrome browser in Android kiosk mode, you can now configure the home screen settings.
+After selecting the Chrome browser in Android kiosk mode, you can now configure the home screen settings.
 Allow/block the bottom navigation bar, control the home button, enforce fullscreen mode, and set screen orientation.
-This will offer the user a distraction-free browsing experience on Android Chrome Kiosk.
+This will offer the user a distraction-free browsing experience in Chrome kiosk mode on Android.

 android full screen browser kiosk